rchu02/ACIT-2420-Assignment-3-Part-2/README.md

 ![Picture of load balancer ip address](assests/documents.png) Now you can download each of the files, where `file-one` should contain:
 ```
 This is file one.
-Testing Download1
 ```
 and `file-two` should contain:
 ```
 This is file two.
-Testing Download2
 ```
 You have now completed all tasks!